calvan-liang/calvan-liang.github.io/projects/helpinghands.md

 ## The Helping Hands Application

 The Helping Hands Application is very straightforward and exactly what it is intended to be.
 An entire list of services is contained in a database.
-The search filters through all the servises until only the related services that the user is interested in are left.
+The search filters through all the services until only the related services that the user is interested in are left.
 Hypothetically, users can download this application on their phone and search up information or assistance they need within a minute.

 #### Landing